JoeKnittel/joeknittel.github.io/_posts/2021-01-28-Setting-Up-R-and-Configuring.md

 ![](\images\r-studio.png)

-R Studio provides all of the tools necessary for us to perform all of our analyses in R. We can execute one-off chunks of code in the console at the bottom-left section, edit scripts in the upper left section, view our variables and their respective structures in the upper-right section, and manage packages, plots, and our files in the bottom-right section.
+R Studio provides all of the tools necessary for us to perform our analyses in R. We can execute one-off chunks of code in the console at the bottom-left section, edit scripts in the upper left section, view our variables and their respective structures in the upper-right section, and manage packages, plots, and our files in the bottom-right section.

 ### Packages